AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Delegates.md

 particularly useful at first glance, they are incredibly useful in both events and polymorphism.
 Again, the delcartion of a delegate is a _type_ — like a class.
 If you want to actually use a delegate, you have to create a variable of the desired delegate type.

+One note about naming delegates: even though delegates are just function aliases, they are still variables (and not methods), so they should still follow variable naming conventions.
 ```C#
 class DelegatePractice
 {